Recently I took a self-defense/handgun training Workshop from one of my favorite groups, APT.

 8. Get away – walk or jog one mile/2 kilometers.

-Obvious, and this is prep, not the actual emergency.
-If this just left you exhausted you’re in trouble.
+Hopefully, you realize that this is prep, not the actual emergency.
+If 2K just left you exhausted, you’re in trouble.
 The Zombie Horde never tires and they are on your trail.
 The first mile just gave you breathing room and time to think.
-Honestly, survival end of the world type deal you should be able to pack 10-20 miles a day if necessary.
+Honestly, with survival end of the world type scenarios, you should be able to pack 10-20 miles a day if necessary.

-In one of my classes, an instructor told a story about a partner of his in the earthquake in Haiti.
-Total chaos and hell on earth.
-It took him nearly 7 hours to get back to the hotel just 1 mile away!
-No water, office shoes.
+In one of my classes, an instructor told us a story about a partner of his caught up during an earthquake in Haiti.
+It was total chaos and looked like hell on earth.
+It took him nearly 7 hours to get back to the hotel that was just 1 mile away!
+He had no water and was wearing office shoes.
 He had no choice though.
 What if you just physically couldn’t do it?
-There is no ambulance, Nat’l Guard or police coming to help you G. You’re on your own!
+There is no ambulance, Nat’l Guard, or police coming to help you!
+It’s an emergency!
+You’re on your own!

 9. Do A Pull up

-Again, 1 is pretty low – not even standard physical fitness here.
+Again, 1 is pretty low.
+It’s not even standard physical fitness.
 There are only a million scenarios I can think of where you would have to pull your own body weight up.
 Getting back into a raft after falling out is just an easy first.
-I’ve been there and seen an adrenaline racked, scared out of her wits, mom of kids not physically able to pull herself into the safety of a raft.
+I’ve been in that raft and seen an adrenaline racked, scared out of her wits, mom of kids, just physically not able to pull herself into the safety of a raft.
 It’s scary!
-What happens when you have to scale the outside of a Vegas Hotel.
+What happens when you have to scale the outside of a Vegas Hotel?